Data Modeling in GoodData

 Data modeling in GoodData revolves around the concept of a logical data model (LDM).
 You create and modify an LDM for a particular workspace using our fully integrated LDM Modeler.

-A logical data model represents the relationship between data objects in a workspace (also known as a project).
+A logical data model represents the relationship between data objects in a workspace.
 The LDM provides a layer of abstraction so that you do not have to interact with the physical data model.

 In the LDM Modeler, you assemble datasets and other objects, customize them, and build the relations between these objects to define data relationships within the workspace.